 - Carrots

-This sauce is incredibly easy to prepare AND you can even make it ahead of time and store in the fridge!
+This sauce is incredibly easy to prepare AND you can even make it ahead of time and store in refrigerator up to 6 days.

 You’re going to need…